Magnetic Island

 Magnetic Island (Wulguru: Yunbenun) is an island 8 km offshore from the city of Townsville, Queensland, Australia.
-This 52 km2 mountainous island in Cleveland Bay has effectively become a suburb of Townsville, with 2,335 permanent residents.
+This 52 km2 mountainous island in Cleveland Bay has effectively become a suburb of Townsville.
 The island is accessible from Townsville Breakwater to Nelly Bay Harbour by ferry.
 There is a large 39.5 km² National Park and bird sanctuary and walking tracks can be taken between the populated bays and to a number of tourist destinations such as the World War II forts.

 The island is a holiday destination with many hotels and several resorts in operation to cater for all levels of service.
 The public facilities and infrastructure on the island are managed by the Townsville City Council.
-The island is part of the electoral district of Townsville in the Legislative Assembly of Queensland, and part of the Federal seat of Herbert, which is represented by Phillip Thompson.
+The island is part of the electoral district of Townsville in the Legislative Assembly of Queensland, and part of the federal seat of Herbert, which is represented by Phillip Thompson.

 There are five settlements, namely Arcadia, Horseshoe Bay, Nelly Bay, Picnic Bay, and West Point.
 Geographic features include Rocky Bay, Picnic Bay and Hawkings Point, around its southern extremity, a bay, Nelly Bay to the east-north-east of Rocky Bay, followed by Geoffrey Bay, with Bremner Point as its northern arm.
 Horseshoe Bay is on the northern coast, and Cockle Bay Reef off the western coast.